Education in the medieval period was the prerogative of the Church, especially during the early medieval period.

 Most of the secular education was concerned with classical Greek and Roman subjects while a significant section of the taught syllabi comprised religious education.

-The Church played a very significant role in medieval education.
-At the time of Charlemagne’s ascension, the Roman heritage and culture of Western Europe had largely been forgotten.
 It was the Church and its bishops and monks who continued learning and teaching classical subjects such as grammar, rhetoric, and logic.

 As a result, when Charlemagne sought to have his subjects educated, he had to turn to the Church.
 This remained the case not just in France but also elsewhere throughout Europe until at least the High Middle Ages.
 The Church, as the primary patron of arts and education, would remain the key institution that aided in imparting education to medieval Europe.

 A wide range of subjects was taught as part of education during the medieval period.
 In grammar schools which typically fell under a large church, subjects such as Latin, rhetoric, Greek, and basic sciences such as arithmetic were taught.
 Towards the later medieval period, this list included geography and a number of other natural sciences as well.